MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ---
-title: What happens when your Visual Studio subscription is removed
+title: What happens when your subscription is removed?
 author: evanwindom
 ms.author: amast
 manager: shve